arangodb/docs/3.10/indexing-inverted.md

 db.<collection>.ensureIndex({ type: "inverted", fields: [ "arr", "arr.name" ], searchField: true });
 ```

-To index array values but preserve the array indexes for a Search Alias View,
+To index array values but preserve the array indexes for a `search-alias` View,
 which you then also need to specify in queries, enable the `trackListPositions`
 option: